 The reviews often attribute positives like the ethnic diversity of the cast and non-pejorative name "Formics" to the film, while blaming Card for negatives like the name "Buggers".
 Both positive aspects come from Card's books too.

-Narm: It can seem kinda unbelievable that Bonzo is really a threat to Ender's life in the showers, since he's so much shorter than him.
+It can seem kinda unbelievable that Bonzo is really a threat to Ender's life in the showers, since he's so much shorter than him.
 It doesn't help that his actor also played Rico in Hannah Montana, which can kill any atmosphere the film's trying to build.
+Let's be honest: Bonzo is all but impossible to take seriously as a villain, with his whiny high-pitched voice, his petulant personality, and his cheesy "Salamander's number one!" chant (which sounds like something ripped out of a summer camp comedy).

 The last Hive Queen who gives Ender the cocoon.
 Nothing can be said between them, but their peaceful contact is enough to let them trust each other.